0RaymondJiang0/rails_mongo_backbone_bootstrap_tmpl/README.md

 		-r, [--rvmrc=RVMRC]        # create .rvmrc file with rvmrc string value

 	Auto create new rails app based on mongo , devise, backboneJs, bootstrap

+	Sample:
+	1. To create new rails app and place it to current user home path.
+		 rmbb_generator new YOUR_APP_NAME -p "~/"

+	2. To create new rails app and using a special db name.
+		 rmbb_generator new YOUR_APP_NAME -p "~/" -d "YOUR_DB_NAME"

+	3. To create new rails app and using a special rmv gemset.
+		 rmbb_generator new YOUR_APP_NAME -p "~/" -d "YOUR_DB_NAME" -r "rvm use YOUR_RUBY_VERSION_xxx@GEM_SET_NAME"

+	Last:
+	1. cd to new app path.
+(Before do this, i suggest you to create a independent gemset for this new app, then add a .rvmrc file to this app path.)
+	2. run 'bundle install' and install all gems.
+	3. run 'rails s' to start your professional rails journey.

 ## Contributing